List of Oz characters (created by Baum): Smith and Tinker

-The Gump

-The Gump is an amalgam of parts with the mounted head of an elk-like creature, first brought to life with the magic Powder of Life in The Marvelous Land of Oz (1904).
-Wogglebug combined the head with two sofas for a body, palm trees for wings, and a broom for a tail: all tied together with clothesline and ropes.
-After crashing into a jackdaw's nest, Wogglebug used a Wishing Pill to fix him.
-After the Land of Oz is retaken by Princess Ozma, the Gump is disassembled at his request leaving him a talking head that is still living in the Royal Palace of Oz.

-The Gump also appeared in Dorothy and the Wizard in Oz where he meets and talks to Dorothy until Ozma arrives (for some reason, she doesn't like it when he talks).

-The Gump is a central character in Disney's 1985 live action fantasy film Return to Oz, performed and voiced by Lyle Conway and assisted in the performance by Steve Norrington.
-Depicted somewhat like a green-furred moose, this Gump is assembled by Tik-Tok, Jack Pumpkinhead, and Billina, with Dorothy Gale applying the Powder of Life.
-This Gump escapes Mombi and survives the Nome King ordeal.
+Smith and Tinker appear in the 2017 series Dorothy and the Wizard of Oz, voiced by JP Karliak and Bill Fagerbakke.
+These versions are depicted as Munchkin inventors.

+Soldier with the Green Whiskers

+The Soldier with the Green Whiskers is Oz's one-man army.
+He appears in The Wonderful Wizard of Oz (1900) and many of the sequel books.
+He is portrayed as having a very long green beard and carrying an unloaded rifle.
+He is alternately referred to as Omby Amby or Wantowin Battles.

 Tik-Tok

-Tik-Tok is a character who appeared in several Oz books, beginning with Ozma of Oz.
+Tik-Tok is a character who appeared in several Oz books, beginning with Ozma of Oz (1907).
 He is a machine man controlled by clockwork, which needs to be wound regularly.
 Tik-Tok is often considered the first robot to appear in literature.
 He also appeared in the film Return to Oz, which starred Fairuza Balk as Dorothy Gale, in which he is a main character.

+Tin Woodman

+The Tin Woodman first appears in The Wonderful Wizard of Oz (1900), joining Dorothy's quest to see the Wizard in order to get a heart.
+He had originally been a human by the name of Nick Chopper, but gradually his human parts had been replaced with metal ones.
+After the Wicked Witch of the West is defeated, he becomes Emperor of the Winkies.
+He appears in many later Oz books, often alongside his friend the Scarecrow.
+In the eponymous Tin Woodman of Oz (1918) he searches for his lost love.

 Tititi-Hoochoo

 Tititi-Hoochoo, the Great Jinjin and Private Citizen, is a Peculiar Person, who rules an unnamed opposite land on the exact opposite side of the earth from the Land of Oz.
+He appears in Tik-Tok of Oz (1914).
 Like the other people of that land, all his limbs are of a different color than the others, although he has no heart.
 The two places are connected by the Forbidden Tube, which was created by Hiergargo the Magician who wanted to save travel time between the two places and whose rash use of the tube destroyed him.

-He appears in Tik-Tok of Oz.